 Negative energy damage is the result of many Necromancy spells, some undead monster attacks, and certain weapon brands.
-Some of these attacks have an additional draining effect, reducing a player's experience or a monster's HD.
+Some of these attacks have an additional draining effect, reducing a player's maximum HP or a monster's HD.
 Life protection resists both the damage dealt and the XP loss.
 Undead and demonic monsters are naturally immune to it, as are undead players.

 Torment damage is a particularly devastating kind of negative energy, caused through a wide variety of evil sources.
 It normally deals damage equal to half the HP of the target, but this percentage can be reduced in a number of ways.
 In addition to life protection (with a reduced effect), the form-specific rTorm cuts the damage in half, and there are a few other ways to reduce it further.
 AC does not apply.
 See the torment article for details.

 Poison damage is normally caused by being poisoned, though some poison attacks also deal immediate poison damage on impact.
 Poison resistance makes it nearly impossible to become poisoned, reduces the direct poison impact, and poison over time.
 Undead and demonic monsters are naturally immune to it, as are undead players.
 AC can reduce the blow, but not the poison damage itself.

 Acid damage is caused by the attacks of certain monsters and a few abilities.
 Acid damage also may cause corrosion of your weapons and armour, temporarily reducing their effectiveness (AC and Slaying) by a value of 4 per stack. rCorr, or Acid Resistance reduces both damage and the corrosion chance.

 Electric damage is a fairly rare, but variable damage type.
 Many sources have extremely high damage caps, which is a property of the attacks rather than electricity itself. rElec reduces damage, but is quite rare itself, the only "main" resistance to not have a ring type dedicated to it.